kyunghoj/GSoC2014/PIG-2597/README.md

 Abstract
 --
 Apache Pig a platform for analyzing large scale data sets using high-level data flow language.
+Currently Pig utilizes two frameworks, JavaCC and ANTLR for generating language processors.

+In this Google Summer of Code project, I will reimplement GruntParser using ANTLR and merge it QueryParser.
+Removing GruntParser's dependency on JavaCC will help Apache Pig project keep clean, easy to maintain codebase and continue to be improved by many contributors.

+Synopsys
+--
+Apache Pig a platform for analyzing large scale data sets using high-level data flow language.
 Currently Pig utilizes two frameworks for generating language processors.